sam-dejesus/P-TG/README.md

 - Added new styling to the home page.
 - Added "Lazy Loading" to the videos.
 - Added an applications section to the site.
-- Added update log button
+- Added update log button.

 #### [1.0.0] - 04-15-2025
 ##### Added